 But we can acknowledge the reality that all marriages, even those that seem strong, face risks.
 And we can take steps to strengthen our marriages and reduce those risks.

-Summer seems like a good time to invest our marriages.
-(Hopefully, your life is a bit less chaotic this summer, compared to the rest of the year.)
-If you want to take steps to strengthen and protect your marriage, here are 4 things you may want to do:
+There’s no better time than right now to invest in your marriage.
+If you want to take steps to strengthen and protect it, here are 4 things you may want to do:

 4 Simple Ways to Protect Your Marriage